Tennis-'I am spent': World number one Barty goes out on top | Sports-Games

 Prime Minister Scott Morrison thanked Barty for "inspiring a generation of young people and particularly a generation of young Indigenous people" in Australia.
 "You are all class, your commitment to excellence in your chosen field in tennis ...
 I'm sure anything you turn your hand to you are going to be a great success," he added.

-Barty's bombshell triggered tributes from players and officials.
+Barty's announcement triggered tributes from players and officials.
 "Happy for @ashbarty, gutted for tennis," said Briton Andy Murray, former men's world number one.
 "What a player."

+Twice Grand Slam champion and former world number one Simona Halep said Barty's announcement had left her with tears in her eyes.
+"Ash, what can I say, you know I have tears right?
+My friend, I will miss you on tour," Halep said on Twitter.
+"You were different, and special, and we shared some amazing moments.
+What's next for you?
+Grand Slam champion in golf?!"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)